Siege of the TA Ranch: Siege

-The first casualty of the siege was gunman Jim Dudley.
+The first casualty of the battle was gunman Jim Dudley.
 During their flight to TA Ranch, Dudley's horse, who was bearing much of the weight of the fat gunman, bucked and attempted to get Dudley off.
 Dudley's rifle fell and accidentally discharged, hitting the gunman in the knee.
 He was then escorted by two others to Fort McKinney where he died two days later.
-Upon reaching the ranch, the Invaders took their positions.
+Upon entering the ranch, the Invaders took their positions.
 When the posse arrived, they fired at them through windows, doors, and self-made gunports on the wall.
 The posse fired back, kicking off a siege that would last three days.
-Many of the members of the posse were Civil War veterans who had knowledge of conducting a proper siege.
-They surrounded the ranch, shot dead the Invaders's horses, and built trenches and pits.
-The posse was well-equipped with new firearms and ammunition courtesy of Robert Foote who distributed them for free from his store.
+Many of the members of the posse were Civil War veterans who had knowledge of conducting a proper siege, including John R. Smith who was a former member of the Indiana Volunteers and a leader of the Northern Wyoming Farmers and Stock Growers' Association.

+The posse surrounded the ranch, shot dead the Invaders's horses and any roaming cattle, and built trenches and pits.
+They were well-equipped with new firearms and ammunition courtesy of Robert Foote, who had distributed them for free from his store.
 One of the guns used was a large-caliber muzzle-loading rifle that was said to be powerful enough to punch through the walls of the ranch.
-The Invaders incurred another casualty: Alex Lowther, who shot himself in the groin while crawling to take cover.
+The Invaders incurred another loss: Alex Lowther, who was mortally wounded in the abdomen.
+The Invaders stated that he accidentally shot himself during the fight.
+But this claim was disputed by historian John W. Davis, who believed that the cattle barons were attempting to minimize the humiliation of their defeat.
+Like Dudley, Lowther died at Fort McKinney a month later on May 12.